seoelab/Seoela-personal-website/content/publication/impact-of-environmental-regulations-on-exporting-firms-in-mexico/index.md

 ---
-title: Impact of Environmental Regulations on Exporting Firms in Mexico
+title: "Environmental Regulations and Firm Export Dynamics: Theory and Evidence from Mexico"
 publication_types:
   - "0"
 authors: